Extract from Facial Enhancement Acupuncture: Clinical Use and Application by Paul Adkins

 As soon as he leaves the surface and descends, a diver is exposed to an increasing partial pressure of nitrogen.
 At the same time the effects of nitrogen narcosis begin.
 At shallow depths the effects are mild, but as he descends the effects increase, altering his awareness of events and his own behaviour.
 The danger in nitrogen narcosis lies mainly in the effect it has on the diver’s awareness.
 Like a drunk who refuses to believe he has had too much to drink, a diver with nitrogen narcosis may not accept that there is anything the matter with him.
 (Sport Diving 1991, p.100)

 The Lung Official is crucial to throwing away rubbish as it expels the carbon dioxide that builds up in our bodies.
-This pollutant is harmful and deadly and it is very important that it is removed from our systems.
+This pollutant is harmful and deadly, and it is essential that it is removed from our systems.

 This Official is the dustman for all of the other Officials.
-When it is working properly and on time, then the rubbish is cleared away and everything can flow efficiently.
+When it is working properly and on time, then the rubbish is cleared away, and everything can flow efficiently.
 If we think back a few decades to the refuse collector’s strikes in the UK, we can remember the devastation that was caused as the rubbish began to build up in the streets for many weeks.
-The danger of disease became very serious and eventually society would have ground to a halt.
-This is what happens to the Mind, Body and Spirit if this Official is not functioning correctly.
-Eventually everything will seize up and stop working.
-Even when it eventually starts performing as it should, there will be a backlog to clear up.
+The danger of disease became very serious, and eventually, society would have ground to a halt.
+This is what happens to the Mind, Body and Spirit if this Official is not functioning correctly – everything will seize up and stop working.
+Even when it starts performing as it should, there will be a backlog to clear up.
 Therefore, a complete balance may take some time to achieve.

 Anon.
 (1991) Sport Diving: The British Sub-Aqua Club Diving Manual.
 London: Hutchinson